ksylvan/py-project-maker/README.md

 3. **Personalize Files:** It intelligently updates key files (like `pyproject.toml`, `LICENSE`, `README.md_template`) with your provided project name, author details, and the current copyright year.
 4. **Finalize Structure:** Sets up a fresh project structure in a new directory named `your_project_name`.
 5. **Clean Up:** Removes the template's `.git` history, allowing you to initialize your own version control.

+> NOTE: `pyhatchery` will also check if the project name you have chosen is already taken on `PyPi`.
+It will then present you with a choice:

+![alt text][cli-project-taken]

 Once completed, navigate to your new project: